cph-cachet/pulmonary_monitor_app/README.md

 ### Survey App Task

 A survey (as defined in the [`carp_survey_package`](https://pub.dev/packages/carp_survey_package)) can be wrapped in an app task, which will add the survey to the task list.
-In Figure 1, there are two type of suevey added; a demographics survey and a survey of daily symptoms.
+In Figure 1, there are two types of surveys; a demographics survey and a survey of daily symptoms.
 These are configured in the [`sensing.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/sensing.dart) file like this:

 ````dart